TJTorola/A-Maze/README.md

 }
 ```

 For more extensive modifications, there is also a wrapper for reducing a graph called series.
+Here the progress object is imported to contain all of the differant graph manipulation functions, such as setColor above.

 ```javascript
 import * as progress from './progress';